captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-and the next minute Betty must have tripped on something behind me –
+and the next minute Betty must have tripped on something behind me—

 ---

-she says she caught her toe on the rug near the bureau –
+she says she caught her toe on the rug near the bureau—

 ---